 A natural approach is to terminate the backward process as soon as a meaningful element of the data distribution is encountered.
 Proposition \ref{prop:polar} offers a criterion for when this is feasible: specifically, when the data distribution is concentrated in a polar set for the forward process, such as a lower-dimensional manifold.
 This aligns naturally with the manifold hypothesis: this well-explored concept in the literature assumes that high-dimensional data typically lie on or near a low-dimensional manifold (or a union of such) \cite{loaiza24} and has been empirically verified for image data \cite{pope21, brown23}.

 In our framework, we adopt a slightly more general assumption, referred to as the \emph{polarity hypothesis}, which posits that the data resides in a polar set.
-This generalization allows us to disentangle the learning of drift and the killing mechanism, as detailed in the following sections.
+This generalisation allows us to disentangle learning of the drift and the killing mechanism, as detailed in the following sections.